 East Shropshire Group – East Shropshire PCN

 We offer a welcome to people at any stage on their ‘faith journey’.
 Anyone wishing to explore issues of spirituality and Christian faith in an open-minded way is welcome at East Shropshire PCN (ESPCN).
-Please feel welcome to come along and try us out or contact Geoff (see right for contact details).
+Please feel welcome to come along and try us out or contact David (see right for contact details).